GLOBAL HAWK INCIDENT Russia Interfered With the Operation of a US Surveillance Drone in Estonian Airspace

 After that, Finnish aircraft began experiencing issues in their own airspace.
 In June, Postimees reported that GPS satellite navigation disruptions had prevented a Finnair plane from landing in North Karelia.
 Similar problems were observed in the same region of Finland in August.

 Over the past two and a half years, NATO air forces have regularly observed Russian military aircraft over the Baltics.
-And not only military aircraft— year ago, Putin's plane was spotted near the Estonian border.
+And not only military aircraft— year ago, Vladimir Putin's plane was spotted near the Estonian border.

 Copy